arnavdeore/Library-Database-Management-System/README.md

   3. Retrieve the book titles and the corresponding customers who have issued those books.
   4. Display the total count of books in each category.
   5. Retrieve the employee names and positions for the employees whose salaries are above Rs.50,000.
-  6. List the customer's name who registered before 2022-01-01 and Has not issued any books yet.
+  6. List the names of customers who registered before 2022-01-01 and Have not issued any books yet.
   7. Display the branch numbers and the total count of employees in each branch.
   8. Display the names of customers who have issued books on June 2023.
   9. Retrieve book titles from the book table containing the category history.